By using this website, you agree to our privacy policy

 A hose pipe is the best way to keep the stone wet, but otherwise this is easiest if you use a pump instead of a bucket.
 It is essential to use plenty of clean water and to keep the brush wet at all times.
 I like using kitchen roll as it is very soft and soaks up lots of water.
 Remember to keep rinsing and scraping the water away after brushing each time and never leave the stone to dry without thoroughly rinsing.

-5.Brush in gentle circular pattern, working methodically so you don't miss any of it
+5. Brush in gentle circular motion, working methodically so you don't miss any of it

 7.Never use household cleaners

-There are many cleaning products out there which probably achieve a quick and effective clean, but at the expense of damage to the stone, and these should always be avoided.
+There are many cleaning products that probably achieve a quick and effective clean, but at the expense of damage to the stone, and these should always be avoided.
 Always avoid any cleaners containing bleach or acid as well as all household cleaners!
 These may destroy the composition of the stone, altering the surface which in turn can lead to faster weathering in future making the lettering less readable.

 8. If still not clean enough try a mild biological cleaning solution called D2.

-I would never recommend using anything stronger than water.
-However if you are determined to do so I would try D2, which is widely reported to be quite safe and it kills the lichen beneath the surface of the stone so it will continue to improve in appearance after you have cleaned it.
+if you are determined to do so I would try D2, which is widely reported to be quite safe and it kills the lichen beneath the surface of the stone so it will continue to improve in appearance after you have cleaned it.
 For more information on D2 see their website.
-It is always a good idea to test a small area of stone and wait several days before tackling the whole stone.
-Remember to use plenty of water and to wet the stone down first.

 9. You should not clean a headstone more than once a year

 Even the gentlest clean will remove a small amount of the stone's surface.
+If the stone is to last for hundreds of years then less is certainly more.

 Have you seen our new book on headstones?